Chocolat (group): 2011: Debut and I Like It

 On August 2, 2011, Chocolat was revealed to the public by Paramount Music as the first mixed race group to debut in South Korea.
 Prior to their debut, their music had been described as electronic club music, a mix of the disco of T-ara's "Roly-Poly" and the club sounds of 2NE1's "I Am The Best".
 They have also said their role models are from girl group 2NE1.

 The song "I Like It" was brought to the group at the last-minute by the Paramount's president, thinking that it better represented the group's image.
 At this point, the band had already recorded seven songs and were rehearsing another song for their debut.
 At first, the song was not well-liked, but public reception made them more comfortable with it.

 The music video for "Syndrome" was released on August 16, prior to the release of the digital single.
 Following the digital release of the single on August 17, Chocolat had their debut performance on Mnet's M!
 Countdown on August 18, 2011, later performing on August 19, 2011 on KBS Music Bank, on August 20, 2011 on MBC Music Core and finally a week later on SBS Inkigayo, on September 4, 2011.
 The song peaked at number 68 on the Gaon Weekly Digital Singles Chart and was written by British songwriter group DWB (Paul Drew, Greig Watts, Pete Barringer).
 Before the debut, the group also had a cameo in the film Mr. Idol as "Korea's best group".

 Later in the year, it was revealed that the group would be returning with an extended play in December.
 Promotions for "I Like It" began on December 3, 2011 at the music show K-pop Con.
 Due to severe illness, member Jaeyoon was unable to attend recording sessions for the title track and therefore had to miss the "I Like It" promotional period altogether.
-The EP contains a total of five songs, including the title track "I Like It", which is work of Girls' Generation's Genie's songwriters Anne Judith Wik, Robin Jenssen, Ronny Svendsen and Nermin Harambasic.
+The EP contains a total of five songs, including the title track "I Like It", which is work of Girls' Generation's Genie's songwriters Anne Judith Wik, Robin Jenssen, Ronny Svendsen and Nermin Harambašić.
 Writer team DWB, having previously composed their debut single, composed the EP's track "In a Heartbeat" (너만을 보고 너만을 그리는) and "World Domination" (싫어 싫어).
 The EP was released on December 15, 2011, including their title track "I Like It", an English version of the single, and three other tracks, likely to have been amongst the seven previously recorded songs the group had prior to debuting.
 The EP reached 63 on the Gaon Weekly Albums Chart, while the title track went to number 81 on the digital singles chart.